pyconll/pyconll/README.md

             head_token = token_by_id[token.head]
 ```

 Metadata access also changed.
-There are no longer special metadata fields (since Sentence is generic to Token type).
+There are no longer special metadata fields of id and text since the semantics on modification were unclear.
 The general principles of singleton keys and whitespace trimming remain the same.
+The `meta` member on a sentence supports `MutableMapping` so the metadata changes can be written directly to this object.

 **Before:**
 ```python